arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-Notice how the `squareIsNotNegative` predicate in Hedgehog is passed to a `Property.ofBool` function, so that it is wrapped into a higher level, composable `Property` structure.
+Notice how the `squareIsNotNegative` predicate in Hedgehog is passed to `Property.ofBool` so that it is wrapped into a higher level, composable `Property` structure.

 ## Observing Test Case Distribution
 It is important to be aware of the distribution of test cases: if test data is not well distributed then conclusions drawn from the test results may be invalid.